-10 Outcome 2 "Contractual Services - Companies" includes: Partner capacity and training needs assessments for each of the ten partners; Support for institutional & systemic changes within partner organisations based on above assessments; • Six double-mainstreaming "vehicles" capacity and institutional capacity and training needs assessments; • Support for institutional and systemic changes within public and private sector in each of the partner countries to facilitate mainstreaming of MSBs. • Contracted out delivery of workshops (including project management and financial administration, marketing and business development, advocacy and communications, networking, institutional reform) and awareness raising and marketing 11 Outcome 2 "Equipment and Furniture" includes: • Purchase of essential, limited, office equipment including computers, desks, chairs for the 10 national partners, where existing equipment is insufficient; Provision for specific, essential, technical equipment to 'vehicles' to adopt the Flyway concept and mainstream Soaring Birds; 12 Outcome 3 "Contractual Services - Companies" represents the funds available for double-mainstreaming "vehicles" to incorporate practices that are appropriate for the conservation of migratory soaring birds, over and above their standard practices.
-13 Outcome 3 "Local Consultants" covers the costs of providing technical support to the double-mainstreaming 'vehicles' in Djibouti, Egypt, Jordan and Lebanon.
-These consultants will be responsible for ensuring that 'vehicles' actively mainstream migratory soaring bird conservation.
+10 Outcome 2 "Contractual Services - Companies" includes: • Partner capacity and training needs assessments for each of the ten partners; Support for institutional & systemic changes within partner organisations based on above assessments; • Six double-mainstreaming "vehicles" capacity and institutional capacity and training needs assessments; • Support for institutional and systemic changes within public and private sector in each of the partner countries to facilitate mainstreaming of MSBs. • Contracted out delivery of workshops (including project management and financial administration, marketing and business development, advocacy and communications, networking, institutional reform) and awareness raising and marketing 11 Outcome 2 "Equipment and Furniture" includes: • Purchase of essential, limited, office equipment including computers, desks, chairs for the 10 national partners, where existing equipment is insufficient; Provision for specific, essential, technical equipment to 'vehicles' to adopt the Flyway concept and mainstream Soaring Birds; 12 Outcome 3 "Contractual Services - Companies" represents the funds available for double-mainstreaming "vehicles" to incorporate practices that are appropriate for the 12 conservation of highatory soaring birds, over and above then standard practices.
+13 consultants will be responsible for ensuring that 'vehicles' actively mainstream migratory soaring bird conservation.
 There will be a national manager (Tranche 1: 60 months @ \$1,000 per month) and a part-time assistant (Tranche 1: 60 months @ \$250 per month) in each of the four countries.
 14 Outcome 4 "International Consultants" covers the essential costs for ensuring the effective institutionalisation of the flyway concept within BirdLife International and the BirdLife Partnership.
-The consultants under this line will be responsible for ensuring that the technical needs of the project are met from leading international experts in the field of avian conservation, and also ensuring that the conservation of migratory soaring birds are mainstreamed within BirdLife.
-These are existing posts within BirdLife, and these costs are essential for the success of the project.
-Once again, the "International Consultants" rates are extremely low for posts of this seniority and reflect the fact that this project is being executed by an NGO.
+The consultants under this line will be responsible for ensuring that the technical needs of the project are met from leading international experts in the field of axian concentration and also answing that the concentration of migratery coaring hirds are mainstroomed within BirdLife.
+These are aviating note within BirdLife and these costs are essential for the success of the project.
+Once again the "International Consultants" rates are extremely low for posts of this seniority and reflect the fact that this project is being executed by an NGO.
 15 Outcome 4 "Local Consultants" covers the national costs of measuring project outcome indicators, as well as providing specific technical reports.
 16 Outcome 4 "Travel" includes: • National and international travel for project management and technical supervision by senior RFF and project staff; Regional Project Inception Workshop plus national launches in all ten partner countries; • Travel costs associated with staff recruitment (primarily for the Project Director - an internationally recruited post); • Travel for the M&E plan; Travel for Project Steering Committee members.
-17 Outcome 4 "Contractual Services - Companies" includes: Capacity Assessments for entry to Tranche 2; Measurement of Means of Verification for Project Purpose Indicators; Adaptive management reviews; • Independent mid-term evaluation; Documenting lessons learnt; • Audit; • Contracted out field monitoring of status of flyway and bottleneck sites at national level (all ten countries) to input into awareness campaigns and 10 mainstreaming activities.
+17 Outcome 4 "Contractual Services - Companies" includes: Capacity Assessments for entry to Tranche 2; Measurement of Means of Verification for Project Purpose Indicators; Adaptive management reviews; Independent mid-term evaluation; Documenting lessons learnt; Audit; • Contracted out field monitoring of status of flyway and bottleneck sites at national level (all ten countries) to input into awareness campaigns and 10 mainstreaming activities.
 18 Outcome 4 "Professional Services" is BirdLife International's management fee.